 The best drones that weigh under 250 grams

 DJI wowed the drone industry in February 2020 with the launch of the DJI Mini, which was largely considered to be the first high-quality camera drone weighing under 250 grams.
 But even that drone’s camera quality paled in comparison to what we have today.
-The DJI Mini has since evolved into the improved DJI Mini 2, and ultimately the DJI Mini 3 Pro, which is one of DJI’s newest drones (and not surprisingly one of the best drones for photographers).
+The DJI Mini has since evolved into a few iterations that are ultimately the DJI Mini 4 Pro.
+The Mini 4 Pro is one of DJI’s newest drones (and not surprisingly one of the best drones for photographers).

 - Weighs less than 249 grams